yeah8000/acf-autosize/readme.txt

 == Changelog ==
 = 2.0.0 =
 * Enable by default
-* Add `acf-autosize/enabledByDefault`-filter to make disable by default
+* Add `acf-autosize/enabledByDefault`-filter to enable the inverse behaviour (as in pre 2.0.0)
 * when enabled by default single fields can be disabled by adding `no-autosize`